-Projects containing the following elements will be given priority consideration in funding decisions:
+Projects containing one or more of the following elements will be given priority consideration in funding decisions:

-- 1. Projects that leverage private, federal, or local funding or produce the greatest public benefit. - 2.
-Projects that propose to use, where feasible, the services of the California Conservation Corps or certified community conservation corps (see Appendix F for consultation process). - 3.
-Projects that include water efficiencies, stormwater capture for infiltration or reuse, or carbon sequestration and greenhouse gas emission reduction features in the project design, where feasible.
+- 1. Projects that leverage private, federal, or local funding or produce the greatest public benefit. - Projects that propose to use, where feasible, the services of the California Conservation Corps or certified community conservation corps (see Appendix G for consultation process).
+Priority consideration is not affected if, after consultation, either California Conservation Corps or certified community conservation corps determines its participation is not feasible. - 3.
+Projects that include water efficiencies, storm water capture for infiltration or reuse, or carbon sequestration and greenhouse gas emission reduction features in the project design, where feasible.